About the Artist

-Mr. Bellaver’s work spans many media, including metal, stone, wood, and mixed media [principally stainless steel/glass, stainless steel/honeycomb materials, and steel/fiberglass].
+Mr. Bellaver’s work spans many media, including metal, stone, and wood, as well as mixed media which include metals, glass, and/or fiberglass.
+His newest work explores these media through kinetics and light.
 He works in both abstract and representational formats.
-In addition to over 30 pieces of public art, his work is in private collections around the country and in Europe
+In addition to over 30 pieces of public art, his work is in private collections around the country and in Europe.

 Sculpture/Guy J. Bellaver is a Verified Veteran Owned Small Business.